ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 #### 6.1.2.
 Mitigation Strategies

-- **Primary Mitigation: The Manifest-Driven Workflow Engine with Conditional Branching.**
+- **Primary Mitigation: The "AI Output Processing Pattern" (Structural & Logical).**
   - **Implementation Mandate:** The entire "Factory" and "Workbench" must be implemented as a state machine driven by the `workflows.json` manifest.
-This is the primary defense against AI unreliability.
-More importantly, the manifest's support for the `execute_node` action on failure allows the system to implement intelligent error handling.
-Instead of a simple retry, a failure can be routed to a specialized `Troubleshooter` node, which uses a different worker (e.g., Gemini 2.5 Flash) and a different contract specifically designed to fix broken code.
-This creates a robust, self-correcting system.
+This is the primary defense, which is executed in two phases as defined in `docs/architecture/AI_Output_Processing.md`:
+    1.  **Phase 1 (Structural): The "Validation-Fix Cycle."** The `Orchestrator` *first* validates all AI output against a Zod schema.
+If the AI output is malformed (e.g., invalid JSON), it is sent back to the AI with a `VALIDATION_ERROR` note to be fixed *before* it is ever written to disk or tested.
+    2.  **Phase 2 (Logical): The "Test-Fix Cycle."** Once output is structurally valid, it's written and tested.
+If a test fails, the manifest routes the workflow to a specialized `Troubleshooter` node, which receives the `TestResultSegment` (error log) to attempt an automated fix.

 - **Secondary Mitigation: Automated Validation Signals.**
   - **Implementation Mandate:** The orchestrator's validation logic is a critical component.
-The system MUST implement the "keyword signal" (`validation.signal`) check after AI steps.
+The system MUST implement the "keyword signal" check after AI steps.
 If the signal is missing, the workflow MUST execute the defined `onFailure` action, triggering the robust branching logic described above.
-This prevents a "garbage in, garbage out" cascade.

 - **Tertiary Mitigation: The AI Call Inspector.**
   - **Implementation Mandate:** The `AI Call Inspector` must be implemented as a core V1 feature.
 When an AI failure is too complex for the automated system to handle, this tool is the essential escape hatch for the human supervisor.
 It provides the necessary observability to understand _why_ the AI failed and the tooling to experiment with prompt changes.
 ---

 ### 6.2.
 Risk: Git Worktree Management is Complex and Fragile